'Scotland is must-win to salvage Ireland's season'

 So after a difficult campaign, it all comes down to the last fixture.

-Scotland is a must-win game if Ireland want to be known as a Tier Two nation.
+Scotland is a must-win game if Ireland want to be known as a tier-two nation.

-They must win to get into a playoff against Spain for Tier Two - and if they lose they'll go into Tier Three and be stuck there for the next two years.
+They must win to get into a play-off against Spain for tier two - and if they lose they'll go into tier three and be stuck there for the next two years.

 That is going to dictate the direction women's rugby in Ireland goes for the next two years.
 It all boils down to this.